smyrman/blog/2021-03-generic-test-library/blog.md

 By far the easiest way to test out Go generics, is to use the playground.
 And there is nobody saying that the playground isn't awesome.
 However awesome though, there is clear limits to how much you can reasonably try out in the playground alone.
 What if you have enough code to start splitting into files?
 What if you want to write _unit-tests_?
 How would a full package look like with generics?
 In my view, the _best_ way to try out a new feature, is to actually do something useful.
 And to do this with generics, we need to venture out of the safety and comfort of the playground.

-> My hope is that this will _inspire_ you to do your own experiments with Go generics _beyond the playground_, by writing something _potentially useful_.
+> My hope is that this will _inspire_ you to do your own experiments with Go generics _beyond the playground_ and write something _potentially useful_.
 Only then, can we truly see if generics itself, is going to be useful in Go.

 In this article, I will go through how I [re-wrote][subx] a [test matching library][subtest] from scratch with generics as part of the tool-box.
 My hope is that this will _inspire_ you to do your own experiments with Go generics _beyond the playground_ and write something _potentially useful_.
 Only then, can we truly see if generics itself, is going to be useful in Go.
 If you want, you could use the library in this article for _testing_ your experiments; or you can extend it with more checks and do a pull request.